-"And thus Moshe declared the appointed times of Hashem to Bnei Yisrael."
+"And Moshe declared the appointed festivals of Hashem to the Children of Israel."
 (23:44)

 The Gemara states: The commandment is to read (about each holiday) in its time (Megillah 32a).

 The Ben Ish Chai, Chacham Rabbeinu Yosef Chaim zt'l (Ben Yehoyada), says a remarkable thing in the name of the Sefer Sha'ar Hechatzir.